linode/docs/docs/applications/remote-desktop/remote-desktop-using-apache-guacamole-on-docker.md

  - '[Apache Tomcat](https://tomcat.apache.org/)'
 ---

-Apache Guacamole is an HTML5 application useful for remote desktop through RDP, VNC, and other protocols.
-Create a virtual cloud desktop where applications can be accessed through a web browser.
+Apache Guacamole is an HTML5 application useful for accessing a remote desktop through RDP, VNC, and other protocols.
+You can create a virtual cloud desktop where applications can be accessed through a web browser.
 This guide will cover installation of Apache Guacamole through Docker then access a remote desktop environment hosted on a Linode.

 # Install Docker
-The installation method presented here will always attempt to install the latest version of Docker.
+The installation method presented here will install the latest version of Docker.
 Consult the official documentation to install a specific version or if Docker EE is needed.

 1. Update packages and install dependencies.

         sudo apt-get update
         sudo apt-get install apt-transport-https ca-certificates curl software-properties-common

-2. Add Docker gpg key.
+2. Add Docker gpg key:

         curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -

-3. Confirm key fingerprint.
+3. Confirm key fingerprint:

         sudo apt-key fingerprint 0EBFCD88

-4. Add package to repository.
+4. Add package to repository:

         sudo add-apt-repository \
            "deb [arch=amd64] https://download.docker.com/linux/ubuntu \
            $(lsb_release -cs) \
            stable"

-5. Update and install Docker CE.
+5. Update and install Docker CE:

         sudo apt-get update
         sudo apt-get install docker-ce

 # Initialize Guacamole Authentication with MySQL
-PostgreSQL are MariaDB are also supported although MySQL will be demonstrated in this guide.
+PostgreSQL are MariaDB are also supported but MySQL will be demonstrated in this guide.

 1. Pull Docker images for guacamole-server, guacamole-client, and MySQL.